 Grizzly bear observations and mortality from public and agency sightings or records were appended to databases.
-These databases include information from the U.S. and Canada from 1982-2021.
-The file includes over 2,100 credible sightings, tracks, scats, digs, hair, and trail camera photographs dating from 1960 (Fig. 3) and over 135 mortalities dating from 1949 (Table 1, Appendix Table 2, Fig. 3).
-These detections were combined with more than 300 corral or rub photographs of bears collected by this study.
+These databases include information from the U.S. and Canada from 1982-2022.
+The file includes over 2,100 credible sightings, tracks, scats, digs, genetic detections from hair, and trail camera photographs dating from 1960 and over 140 mortalities dating from 1949 (Table 1, Appendix Table 2, Fig. 3).
 Credible sightings were those rating 4 or 5 on the 5-point scale (see page 9).
-Sixty-three instances of grizzly bear mortality were detected inside or within 10 mi (16 km) of the CYE during 1982-2021 (Table 1).
-Eighty-one credible sightings were reported to this study that rated 4 or 5 (most credible) during 2021.
-Fifty-two of these sightings occurred in the Yaak portion of the CYE and 29 sightings occurred in the Cabinet Mountains portion of the CYE (Table 2 and Fig. 3) during 2021.
+Sixty-seven instances of grizzly bear mortality were detected inside or within 10 mi (16 km) of the CYE during 1982-2022 (Table 1).
+Seventy-five credible sightings were reported to this study that rated 4 or 5 (most credible) during 2022.
 Sightings of females with young or mortalities that occur outside the recovery zone are counted in the closest BMU.
-Two grizzly bear cubs believed dead in 2018 when their mother was killed were found to be alive in 2019 and were removed from the mortality list.